A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 The short-term (days - months) variability of sunspot numbers is greater than the observational uncertainties indicating the presence of random fluctuations (noise).
 As typical for most real signals, this noise is not uniform (white), but rather red or correlated noise \citep[e.g.,][]{ostryakov90b, oliver96, frick97}, namely, its variance depends on the level of the signal.
 While the existence of regularity and randomness in sunspot series is apparent, their relationship is not clear \citep[e.g.,][]{wilson94} -- are they mutually independent or intrinsically tied together?
 Moreover, the question of whether randomness in sunspot data is due to chaotic or stochastic processes is still open.

-Earlier it was common to describe sunspot activity as a {\it multi-harmonic process} with several basic harmonics \citep[e.g.,][]{vitinsky65, sonett83, vitinsky86} with an addition of random noise, which plays no role in the solar-cycle evolution.
+Earlier it was common to describe sunspot activity as a \emph{multi-harmonic process} with several basic harmonics \citep[e.g.,][]{vitinsky65, sonett83, vitinsky86} with an addition of random noise, which plays no role in the solar-cycle evolution.
 However, it has been shown \citep[e.g.,][]{rozelot94, weiss00, charbonneau01, mininni02} that such an oversimplified approach depends on the chosen reference time interval and does not adequately describe the long-term evolution of solar activity.
 A multi-harmonic representation is based on an assumption of the stationarity of the benchmark series, but this assumption is broadly invalid for solar activity \citep[e.g.,][]{kremliovsky94, sello00, polygiannakis03}.
 Moreover, a multi-harmonic representation cannot, for an apparent reason, be extrapolated to a timescale larger than that covered by the benchmark series.
-The fact that purely mathematical/statistical models cannot give good predictions of solar activity (as will be discussed later) implies that the nature of the solar cycle is not a multi-periodic or other purely deterministic process, but random (chaotic or stochastic) processes play an essential role in sunspot formation.
+The fact that purely mathematical/statistical models cannot give good predictions of solar activity (as will be discussed later) implies that the nature of the solar cycle is not a multi-periodic or other purely deterministic process, but random (chaotic or stochastic) processes play an essential role in sunspot cycle formation \citep[e.g.,][]{moss08,kapyla12}.
+An old idea of the possible planetary influence on the dynamo has received a new pulse recently with some unspecified torque effect on the assumed quasi-rigid non-axisymmetric tahocline \citep{abreu12}.
+If confirmed this idea would imply a significant multi-harmonic driver of the solar activity, but the question is still open.
 Different numeric tests, such as an analysis of the Lyapunov exponents \citep{ostryakov90, mundt91, kremliovsky95, sello00}, Kolmogorov entropy \citep{carbonell94, sello00} and Hurst exponent \citep{ruzmaikin94, oliver98}, confirm the chaotic/stochastic nature of the solar-activity time evolution \citep[see, e.g., the recent review by][]{panchev07}.